mateosolinho/mateosolinho.github.io/_posts/2026-07-20-articulo-mcp.md

     stdio: Standard input/output of the operating system, useful for local processes.

-    HTTP/SSE (Server-Sent Events): For cases where network communication or continuous data streaming is required.
+    HTTP/SSE (Server Sent Events): For cases where network communication or continuous data streaming is required.

 The specification allows the transport channel to be negotiated between client and server based on the execution environment.